johnwesleyquintero/scalesmart/src/developer-guide.md

 This section provides brief notes on developing specific modules within the platform.
 For detailed implementation, refer to the respective directories in `src/app/`.

-- **Project Management:** Components are in `src/app/project-management/components/`.
-Data management uses custom hooks like `src/hooks/use-task-management.ts` and IndexedDB via `src/lib/indexeddb/project-management-db.ts`.
-- **CRM:** Components are in relevant `src/app/` subdirectories (e.g., potentially within a `crm` directory if it existed, or integrated into other sections).
-Data is managed via hooks like `src/hooks/use-crm-data.ts` and IndexedDB via `src/lib/indexeddb/crm-db.ts`.
-- **Markdown Notepad:** Components are in `src/app/markdown-notepad/components/`.
-Data handling is managed by hooks like `src/hooks/use-notes-data.ts` and `src/hooks/use-markdown-categories.ts`, interacting with IndexedDB via `src/lib/indexeddb/markdown-notepad-db.ts`.